rednafi/rednafi.com/content/go/limit_goroutines_with_buffered_channels.md

 * It might overload the destination system by making many concurrent requests

 In Python, I'd use just `asyncio.Semaphore` to limit concurrency.
-I've previously written about this [here].
+I've previously written about this here[^1].
 Turns out, in Go, you could do the same with a buffered channel.
 Here's how the naive version looks:

 ```go